Why study this course?

 Modules

-Students studying for a PGCert take three modules in Art History and one module in Computer Science from those listed below.
-Those studying for a PGDip take five modules in Art History and three modules in Computer Science from the following.
+Those studying for a PGCert take three modules in Art History and one module in Computer Science.
+Those studying for a PGDip take five modules in Art History and three modules in Computer Science.

 - Introduction to Digital Art History and the Humanities: introduces the key issues, themes, and ideas relating to Digital Art History.